Rune Bech: Career

-Passion

 As a passion project beginning in May 2010, Rune Bech initiated the re-opening of Copenhagen's historic jazz venue, Jazzhus Montmartre.
 The place has a story going back to 1959 when it put Copenhagen on the world map of jazz by attracting some of the best artists of the time.
 Several famous jazz musicians fell in love with the place and relocated to Copenhagen in the 1960s and 1970s.
 Among them Dexter Gordon, Ben Webster, Stan Getz, Kenny Drew, and many more.
 Using Jazzhus Montmartre as their hub, they served as mentors for major Danish jazz artists such as Niels-Henning Ørsted Pedersen, Palle Mikkelborg, Bo Stief, Alex Riel and many more.

 Personal life

 Rune Bech is the son of deputy headmaster Thomas Bech Pedersen (b 1920) and pre-school teacher Anne Margrethe Nygaard Pedersen (b 1931).
 He grew up as the youngest of four children at a hobby farm near the village of Køng on the Danish island of Funen.
-He has two sons Bjarke Bech (born 1993) og Mathæus Bech (born 1995).
+He has two sons.
 Rune Bech is a keen sailor, an arts lover and a writer.